Citizen's arrest: Other powers

 Court security officers in England and Wales have the additional power to restrain and remove persons from court buildings under section 53 of the Courts Act 2003, as well as powers of search and seizure of certain articles.

 Northern Ireland

 Similar provisions apply to Northern Ireland as to England and Wales, implemented through the Police and Criminal Evidence (Northern Ireland) Order 1989 (SI 1989/1341) as amended by the Police and Criminal Evidence (Amendment) (Northern Ireland) Order (SI 2007/288).

 Scotland

 While no statutory provision for citizen's arrest exists in Scots law, there is a common law position that anyone committing an offence can be arrested using minimum force if necessary with consideration to what is reasonable in the relevant circumstances.
 The offence must be a serious one and not merely for a breach of the peace.
 The person exercising the power must have witnessed the offence occurring therefore they cannot act upon information from another person.

+A statement approved in a series of cases from the High Court of Justiciary, the highest criminal court in Scotland, outlines that:

+"A private citizen is entitled to arrest without warrant for a serious crime he has witnessed, or perhaps where, being the victim of the crime, he has information equivalent to personal observation, as where the fleeing criminal is pointed out to him by an eye witness".

+As confirmed in Wightman v.
+Procurator Fiscal the meaning of, "information equivalent to personal observation" extends to, being aware of circumstances which are strongly indicative of a crime having been committed.
+But it also says that the rule of personal observation should not be departed from lightly and should not extend to suspicion of an offence and that the question in each case becomes one of degrees and whether the information relied upon in the circumstances leads to the conclusion that a crime has been committed.